-Freight travel within the City of Sammamish is limited, with the primary movement of goods being retail oriented in commercial developments.
-There are no significant industrial, manufacturing or import/export freight generators in the city, however, there are existing sorting facilitates in nearby cities, FedEx in the City of Issaquah and UPS in the City of Redmond.Freight traffic uses the arterial corridors 228th Ave/Sahalee Way, East Lake Sammamish Parkway, Issaquah-Pine Lake Road, and Issaquah-Fall City Road.
+Freight destined to and from Sammamish is associated primarily with retail oriented commercial developments in Sammamish.
+There are no significant industrial, manufacturing, or import/export freight generators in the City.
+Limited through freight travels through the City due to FedEx sorting facilities in Issaquah to the south and UPS sorting facilities in Redmond to the north.

+Freight traffic uses the primary arterial corridors 228th Ave/Sahalee Way, East Lake Sammamish Parkway, Issaquah-Pine Lake Road, and Issaquah-Fall City Road.
 Each of the above routes carries over 2 million tons of truck freight annually.
-The current Washington FGTS system identifies a total of 14 freight routes in the city, each of which are classified T-3 freight routes.
-Freight routes and their corresponding FGTS classification are summarized in Table 8 and shown graphically in Figure 7.
+The current Washington FGTS system identifies a total of 14 freight routes in the City, each of which are classified T-3 freight routes.
+Freight routes and their corresponding FGTS classification are summarized in Table 5 and shown graphically in Figure 6.